 Vivie "YY" Lee has served as a director of our company since February 2018.
-Ms. Lee has served as Senior Vice President and Chief Strategy Officer of Anaplan, a SaaS software company, since October 2018.
-Prior to joining Anaplan, Ms. Lee served as Chief Executive Officer for FirstRain, a business analytics platform company, from 2015 until that company was acquired by Ignite Technologies in August 2017.
+Ms. Lee has served as Senior Vice President and Chief Strategy Officer of Anaplan, a SaaS software company, since September 2018.
+Prior to joining Anaplan, Ms. Lee served as Chief Executive Officer for FirstRain, a business analytics platform company, from 2015 until August 2018.
 She joined FirstRain in 2005 where she served as Chief Operating Officer before becoming CEO.